tricorder-observability/grafana/docs/sources/administration/user-management/manage-dashboard-permissions/index.md

 By default, the viewer organization role does not allow viewers to create dashboards or use the Explore feature.
 However, by modifying a configuration setting, you can allow viewers to edit a panel and make changes to a dashboard but not save those changes.
 This setting also enables viewers to use the Explore feature.

-This modification is useful for public Grafana installations where you want anonymous users to be able to edit panels and queries but not save or create new dashboards.
+This modification is useful for public Tricorder installations where you want anonymous users to be able to edit panels and queries but not save or create new dashboards.

 > **Note**: If you use Grafana Enterprise and customize users' permissions using RBAC, the RBAC permissions override the functionality enabled by the `viewers_can_edit` flag.